 Titan only offers coverage for commercial and personal vehicles.
 Though it’s parent company, Nationwide offers home, life, renters, condo, event, motorcycle, income property and even dental coverage.

-Titan offers a range of standard and nonstandard coverage for at-risk drivers, and you may find coverage through this provider that you couldn’t find elsewhere.
-And if you meet its criteria you could save with Titan’s discounts.
-But, if you’re seeking premium customer care and don’t mind paying a bit extra for it, you may be better off seeking coverage elsewhere.
+Titan offers a range of standard and nonstandard coverage for high-risk drivers who may not be able to get coverage elsewhere.
+And if you meet its criteria, you could save with Titan’s long list of auto insurance discounts.
+But if you’re seeking premium customer care, better online access and additional features, you may be better off seeking coverage elsewhere.